werner/werner.github.io/_drafts/2018-10-01-move-semantics-vs-copy-semantics.markdown

 use Rust in a basic level.
 Obviously Rust has a steep learning curve, specially for people like me, who comes from Ruby, so I thought this could help Rust beginners like myself to learn how to use the language.

+## **Copy**

-In a few situations you want copy semantics, which means the whole value is copy from one point of memory to another.
+In a few situations you want copy semantics, which means the value saved in a variable will be copied from one point of memory to another.
 For example in C you can do this:

 {% highlight c %}